Data Types and Access Specifiers in VB .Net

 Definition

-• Access specifiers defines how the members (data or its attributes and associated methods) of a class can be accessed by the object.
+• Access specifiers define how the object can access a class’s members (data or its attributes and associated methods).

-• Access Specifiers are the way of scope of accessibility of an object and its associated data members and methods present in a VB .net program.
+• Access Specifiers are the way the scope of accessibility of an object and its associated data members and methods present in a VB .net program.

 Features

-• The access modifiers are keywords that are placed before its associated type.
+• The access modifiers are keywords that are placed before their associated type.

 Advantages